For daily wit & wisdom, sign up for the Almanac newsletter.

-In the autumn, let’s not be in a hurry to cut down plants that have interesting seed heads.
-The birds fully appreciate having a smorgasbord of seeds to choose from and we love watching them!
-Listed here are plants that have great seed heads for birds.
+Let’s not be in a hurry to cut down plants that have interesting seed heads in the fall.
+The birds fully appreciate having a smorgasbord of seeds to choose from—and we love watching them feast!
+Listed here are 12 plants that have great seed heads for birds.

-While bird feeders are always nice, wild birds like to forage for their own bird food.
-Plants with seed heads not only provide nourishment but also and nesting material.
-Leave them until spring.
+While bird feeders are always nice, wild birds like to forage for their own “bird food.”
+Plants with seed heads not only provide nourishment, but also nesting material.
+Leave them standing through the winter!

-Flower arrangers and florists also know the value of dried seed pods and berries for winter arrangements but instead of cutting them to bring indoors—and add to the clutter and dust catchers—I’ll just let them stand.
+Flower arrangers and florists also know the value of dried seed pods and berries for winter arrangements, but instead of cutting them to bring indoors—and add to the clutter and dust catchers—I just let them stand.
 It gives me an excuse to wander around the yard and see how they are doing.

-- Winterberry is the brightest draw in the garden at this time of year.
-It is a native American holly that is a favorite with migrating birds.
+Winterberry is the brightest draw in the garden at this time of year.
+It is a native American holly that is a favorite among migrating birds.
 I try to add another bush to my collection every fall when they go on sale.

-- Belamcanda is called the blackberry lily for its fat blackberry-like seeds.
-The stalks are sturdy enough to stand most of the winter unless a heavy wet snowfall takes them down early.
+Belamcanda is called the blackberry lily for its fat, blackberry-like seeds.
+The stalks are sturdy enough to stand tall through most of the winter unless a heavy wet snowfall takes them down early.

-- Teasel is another antique plant.
+Teasel is another antique plant.
 It was grown commercially to be used for “teasing” or raising the nap on woolen cloth.
-My friend Jack was from Skaneateles New York which he claimed was the teasel capital of the world!
-I can’t help but think of him every time I see this plant.
-The prickly seedpods look lethal but birds are able to wrestle the seeds out from between the spikes.
+The prickly seedpods look lethal, but birds are able to wrestle the seeds out from between the spikes.

-- Agastache has the strongest architectural presence in the garden, still towering over me.
-Birds can perch on their bristly seedheads and chow down while keeping an bird’s eye view of the garden.
+Agastache has the strongest architectural presence in the garden, still towering over me.
+Birds can perch on their bristly seed heads and chow down, while also keeping a bird’s-eye view of the garden.